Kzz168/Fraud-Detection-Dashboard/README.md

 - Prints a summary of total transactions, number of fraudulent transactions, and suspicious users.

 How to Run
-- Make sure the required libraries are installed
+- Make sure the required libraries are installed: pip install pandas numpy networkx matplotlib
+- Save the code in as a py file and run the script in python
+- Check the generated PNG files (amount_distribution.png and transaction_network.png) and the console output for results.